Triangle North Healthcare Foundation Awards Over $250,000 in Health Grants

 -Press Release, Franklin County Sheriff’s Office

+Mr. Bullock was arrested at his residence located at 783 Dead Road Bunn, NC.
 In addition to the arrest, a search warrant was executed at his residence.
-The search resulted in the seizure of approximately 42 grams of Cocaine, scales and US Currency.
+The search resulted in the seizure of Cocaine, Marijuana, one firearm, one vehicle and US Currency.

-This investigation into illegal drug activity began as a result of citizen complaints alleging Mr. Williams was involved in selling illegal narcotics throughout Franklin County.
-The Franklin County Sheriff’s Office Drug Unit validated Mr. Williams’ illegal activities and began an investigation.
+This investigation into illegal drug activity began as a result of citizen complaints alleging Mr. Bullock was involved in selling illegal narcotics throughout Franklin County.
+The Franklin County Sheriff’s Office Drug Unit validated Mr. Bullocks’ illegal activities and began an investigation.

-As a result of this investigation, Mr. Williams was charged with three (3) counts of Possess with Intent to Sell/Deliver a Schedule II Controlled Substance, (Cocaine), three (3) counts of Selling Cocaine, three (3) counts of Maintaining a Vehicle/Dwelling/Place for Selling Controlled Substances, one (1) count of Trafficking Cocaine, and Habitual Felon.
+As a result of this investigation, Mr. Bullock was charged with five (5) counts of Possess with Intent to Sell/Deliver a Schedule II Controlled Substance, (Cocaine), five (5) counts of Selling Cocaine, five (5) counts of Maintaining a Vehicle/Dwelling/Place for Selling Controlled Substances, one (1) count of Possession of a Firearm by Felon.

 If you have information regarding this case or if you would like to report drug activity in your community, please contact Sgt.
 Ken Pike at (919) 496-2186.